KathyReid/transformers-city-geelong-2018/transcript.md

 SLIDE: GEEmap
 https://kathyreid.github.io/transformers-city-geelong-2018/#/geemap

-We're also using open data to help connect different services in the city, and a key example of this is the GEEmap platform - which visualizes
+We're also using open data to help connect different services in the city, and a key example of this is the GEEmap platform - which interactively visualises services available to entrepreneurs in the region.

 SLIDE: Clever and Creative
 https://kathyreid.github.io/transformers-city-geelong-2018/#/clevercreative